codedthemes/mantis-free-react-admin-template/README.md

 Mantis has Ant Design principal on top of MUI React component library.

-:star: :star: :star: Do not forget to star (Top right of this page) it if you like the theme :star: :star: :star:
+:star: :star: :star: Support us by giving star (Top right of this page) if you like the theme :star: :star: :star:

 ![mantis-free-react-dashboard-template.jpg](https://mantisdashboard.io/adv-banner-images/og-social.png)